 How FSSI Handles and Safeguards Your Data.

 Since our inception in 1980, data security has been a top priority at FSSI.
-Today, we employ some of the latest and most advanced technologies and practices to maintain the safety and integrity of client information.
+Today, we employ some of the latest and most advanced technologies and practices to maintain the safety and integrity of client information in all of our Secure Print Management service options.

 User/Server Level Security